De La Salle Institute

 Directions: Induction in the National Honor Society is based upon exemplary achievement in four critical areas: leadership, service, character, and scholarship.
 Complete all sections.
 Do not be modest; every bit of information is used by the Faculty Selection Committee to assist with the selection process.

 Completion of this form does not guarantee selection.
-If you have questions on the Assessment or the process, see Ms Ramos or Mr. Dirschl.
+If you have questions on the Candidate Form or the process, see Ms Ramos or Mr. Dirschl.

-The Student Assessment is due no later than 3:00 p.m. on Tuesday, October 1st, 2019 to Mr. Dirschl in the principal’s office OR Ms. Ramos in Room 320.
+The Candidate Form is due no later than 3:00 p.m. on Tuesday, February 25th, 2020 to Mr. Dirschl in the principal’s office OR Ms. Ramos in Room 320.

 Late applications will not be accepted.

-Please keep the following items in mind as you prepare the Scholastic Assessment:
+Please keep the following items in mind as you prepare the Candidate Form:

 - Type all information on the Scholastic Assessment.